 Maryland law requires that applicants for registration pass an examination, Section 21-302(e) of Title 16, Business Occupations and Professions, Annotated Code of Maryland.
-The new Maryland Examination will be available on October 1, 2014.
-The deadline for passing the Maryland Examination is December 31, 2015.
+The new Maryland Examination became available on October 1, 2014.
+The deadline for passing the Maryland Examination was December 31, 2015.
 After that date, passing the examination will be required before making application for registration.
-Current registered tax preparers will have until December 31, 2015 to take and pass the Maryland exam.
 The cost of the Maryland Examination is $65.
 Those tax preparers who have taken and passed the RTRP exam given by the IRS do not have to take the Maryland exam, but must submit a copy of their RTRP Certificate issued by the IRS or the letter of passing results as proof.
 The Maryland Examination is being administered by PSI Services, LLC.
 Information about how to schedule, pay for, and take the Maryland Exam may be found at the PSI Exams Online Website.
 This information is also provided in our course.

 The following is a link to the CPE Audit Checklist, which can be used to keep a record and a running total of CPE hours.
 Upon renewal, the "total hours earned" should equal at least 16.
 If asked by the Board to submit proof of CPE hours, this Checklist should be certified with your signature and submitted with course documentation.